SUBMIT TO THE 2017/2018 POLITICAL SCIENCE UNDERGRADUATE REVIEW

-Submissions Editors: Submissions Editors will be responsible for selecting which papers are to be published and proof-reading for quality insurance, fact checking, and ensuring overall academic integrity.
+Submissions Editors: responsible for selecting which papers are to be published and proofreading for quality insurance, fact checking, and ensuring overall academic integrity.

-Compilation Editor: The Compilation Coordinator will format the submissions, develop a cover, and make the PSUR presentable and ready for print.
+Compilation Editor: responsible for formating the submissions, developing a cover, and making the PSUR presentable and ready for print.

-Themes Editor: The Themes Editor is responsible for creating major themes based on submissions and structuring the PSUR in logical chapters that make sense in the context of an academic journal.
+Themes Editor: responsible for creating the major themes based on submissions and structuring the PSUR in logical chapters that make sense in the context of an academic journal.

 Please note that all listed positions may retain the responsibility to assist in collective efforts of printing and promoting the PSUR.

-If you have any questions about the PSUR or would like to apply to become an editor please email your resume to Alex at firstname.lastname@example.org.
+If you have any questions about the PSUR and the peer-review process please email Alex Hammond at email@example.com.